Apollon77/smartmeter-obis/README.md

 The **init(options, storeCallback)** returns the initialized Transport instance to use to control the dataflow.

 Everything else to do is to call the **process()** method from the returned Transport instance and the whole magic happends in the background.
 The called method can throw an Error as soon as invalid messages are received.
+In normal operation the process requests or receives the data in the defined intervals.
+Call **stop()** method from Transport instance to do a clean stop.

 To debug you can also use the special debug option in the options-array.

+The process

 ## Description of options
 | Param | Type | Description |